kylegendy/documentParser/README.md

 variable type and name | description
 -----------------------|------------
-std::string filename | the full filename, including the file type ? date ? lastModified | the date of the last modification prior to its observation/analysis of this program #todo: ## figure out a good variable type for dates uint32_t wordCount | an unsigned integer of all the words in the file ? file type ? | specifically holds the file type
+std::string filename | the full filename, including the file type ? date ? lastModified | the date of the last modification prior to its observation/analysis of this program uint32_t wordCount | an unsigned integer of all the words in the file ? file type ? | specifically holds the file type
 ? title ? | the title of the file within the file itself, **not** the filename